miladrahimi/laravel-jwt-auth/README.md

 After configuring guards in `config/auth.php` you can protect routes by the defined guards.

-For the auth configuration demonstrated above you can protect routes this way:
+In our example we can protect route like this:

 ```
 Route::group(['middleware' => 'auth:api'], function () {